Home > Blog > How to Store Important Documents Online

 Rely on Self Storage Plus for Hard-Copy Document Storage

 When you want to keep hard copies of your documents safe, turn to Self Storage Plus in the greater Washington DC and Baltimore area.
 Our self storage units come in all sizes to meet your specific needs, and our facility security is unparalleled.
-Every location provides 24-hour video surveillance, which is continuously viewed from our state-of-the-art command center.
+Every location provides 24-hour video recording, which is continuously viewed from our state-of-the-art command center.
 Our resident managers live on-site, so you can feel confident in keeping your documents with professionals who take pride in their properties.
 We also offer computerized access with individualized access codes to enter and exit the premises, as well as, gain access to your specific floor.

 Reserve your storage unit today and see how easy secure self storage can be!